figueroaignacio/websociety/README.md

-# **Devs - Project in Development**
+# **devs - Project in Development**

-Welcome to **Devs**, a cutting-edge platform designed for developers to connect, learn, and share knowledge.
-With a focus on modern web technologies, **Devs** combines interactive content, challenging exercises, and a social community to foster growth in the developer ecosystem.
+Welcome to **devs**, a cutting-edge platform designed for developers to connect, learn, and share knowledge.
+With a focus on modern web technologies, **devs** combines interactive content, challenging exercises, and a social community to foster growth in the developer ecosystem.

 ## **Core Technologies**